 It is also relevant to note that reforms to the PBC System have occurred during a time when the Government and Diet have considered and passed legislation that is designed to make the legal framework for business corporations more consistent with contemporary views of the corporate world and more coherent.
-In May 2006 a new Company Law went into effect, under wide-ranging amendments to the Commercial Code.
-It introduces greater flexibility with regard to establishment of companies while at the same time tightening corporate governance standards.
-It also restates provisions of the Commercial Code enacted in 1899 in modern Japanese.
-The PBC System reform can thus also be seen as part of a larger restructuring and updating of the legal system regarding all corporations, whether they operate for public benefit or private benefit.
+In May 2006 a new Company Law24 went into effect, under wide-ranging amendments to the Commercial Code.
+It introduces greater flexibility with regard to establishment of companies while at the same time tightening corporate governance standards.25 It also restates provisions of the Commercial Code enacted in 1899 in modern Japanese.26 The PBC System reform can thus also be seen as part of a larger restructuring and updating of the legal system regarding all corporations, whether they operate for public benefit or private benefit.

 The developments in PBC reform are significant, and they have many positive aspects.
-Most importantly they create a new legal framework for a large class of public benefit NPOs in a country that had somewhat rigidly adhered to 19th Century thinking at least with respect to the traditional Civil Code entities - associations and foundations.
+Most importantly they create a new legal framework for a large class of public benefit NPOs in a country that had somewhat rigidly adhered to 19th Century thinking at least with respect to the traditional Civil Code entities - associations and foundations.27 profit entities in the private sector, which are capable of providing a variety of services in response to social needs that cannot be satisfied by the administrative sector or private profit making sector, to play an active role in the social and economic system."
+See Document F in the online Documentary Supplement.